josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/importing_3d_scenes/advanced_import_settings.md

 - You want to configure material features not supported by your 3D application.

-- You want to use a different texture filtering mode, as this option is configured in the material since Godot 4.0 (and not in the image).
+- You want to use a different texture filtering mode, as this option is configured in the material (and not in the image).

 - You want to replace one of the materials with an entirely different material, such as a custom shader.